LakshyAAAgrawal/chip8emu/README.md

 You are welcome to submit bug reports as issues and to create pull requests to solve any existing issue.

 ## Customization
 Currently, only one customization is allowed.
 The Chip-8 systems provides programs with an in-system font set consisting of Hex-digits(0-F).
 The sprites for the same are loaded from [res/sprites.bin](/res/sprites.bin).
 The user could provide a custom sprite map and load into the emulator by simply changing the file content.
+Any binary editor could be used to generate the sprites file.

 ## Confirmed Working ROMs
 These are the ROMs I have already tested and verified working on ```chip8emu```.
 Many others should be supported as well.
 Also checkout [Octojam](https://itch.io/jam/octojam-7) for more recent ROMs.